Landing Page

 You’ll often find click-through landing pages on e-commerce websites or other sites that are more focused on making sales immediately rather than collecting user information.
 Besides the CTA button, these landing pages generally include persuasive information like product details or user testimonials to further intrigue and engage prospective customers.

-The importance and benefits of a landing page
+Benefits of a landing page

 - Reinforce your brand: You’ve already put in the work to build a digital brand, so use what you’ve learned.
 This is the result of maintaining consistency in your website’s appearance, tone, style, and copy.
 Having a clear and strong brand has several benefits.
 When your users don’t convert immediately, a strong brand identity can help them remember you in the future, respond to your remarketing efforts, or recommend you to their friends.